New York Paid Family Leave Policy and Procedure

 Amount and Duration of Benefit

 When an employee meets the eligibility requirements for leave, there is no waiting period for receiving family leave benefits.
-The maximum weekly cash benefit rate for employees on family leave, and the maximum duration of the benefit period are as follows:

 An employee shall only be entitled to the maximum number of family leave benefits permissible in a 52-consecutive week period, even where such employee begins employment with a different covered employer during the 52-consecutive week period.